evaera/Cmdr/SECURITY.md

 If all else fails and you can't get in touch with any maintainer, please open a GitHub issue stating simply you have a security report and you're struggling to get in touch.
 We can help from there.

-> **Warning**: If you attempt to get in touch publicly, you must not disclose or hint at any information pertaining to the contents of your report.
+> [!CAUTION] If you attempt to get in touch publicly, you must not disclose or hint at any information pertaining to the contents of your report.
 Please do not send details privately in a drive-by fashion either; we will tell you, explicitly when to provide information about your report, which will be in a secure channel (usually a private Discord groupchat between you and the maintainers).

 ### Email